philwhiles/frettler/README.md

 Frettler perfoms all of its scale and chord calculations using first principles. ie it does not resort to using tables of data obtained from online references etc.
 The only data it needs to perform its calculations, is the definition of individual intervals, and the scale and chord patterns individual use of those intervals.

+**UPDATE** Frettler now has over 1000 chords in its chord definitions to use to display fingerings.
+The internet archive of OLGA provided the fingering definitions, all of which have been munged into Frettlers own repesentation, including chords with added notes.
+The horizontal and vertical views are also capable of displaying these chords with added notes.

 **UPDATE**: Frettler can now display chord 'fingerings'. ie as an alternative to showing all the occurences of a chords notes on the fret board, frettler can now show a chord as it is meant to be fingered, like a traditional chord diagram.
 Read the section below on regarding 'frettler guitar chord'.
 With the new chord display comes a change to the normal vertical view also - the vertical and chord views not have the notes/interval aligned on the string, rather than in a fret